rishita2305/OCD-Daily-DSA/README.md

 ## 🍄 OCD Daily DSA problems 🍄

-This repository contains solutions to coding challenges solved each day includes two or three questions with links to the respective solutions 🦦
+This repository contains solutions to coding challenges solved each day includes two or three questions with links to the respective solutions

-Days and Questions🦥
+## 🦦 Days and Questions 🦦

 ## [Day 1](https://github.com/rishita2305/OCD-Daily-DSA/blob/main/Day%2001.cpp)